What is Measles?

 During an outbreak, health officials may recommend the MMR vaccine be given to infants younger than 12 months of age, sometimes even to children as young as 6 months of age.

-Additionally, measles is still common in many countries, including Europe, Asia, the Pacific, and Africa.
-Worldwide, about 20 million people get measles each year.
-So, the risk of measles may be very high for unvaccinated U.S. residents who travel abroad.
+The risk of measles may be very high for unvaccinated U.S. residents who travel abroad.
 Two doses of MMR vaccine are recommended for all international travelers 12 months or older.
 Infants 6 through 11 months of age should get one dose before traveling.

 Is the MMR vaccine safe?